vianna-research/website/pages/01_workgroups/nogueira/projects/music.md

 - S. Tahmasebi, T. Gajȩcki, W. Nogueira. **[Design and Evaluation of a Real-Time Audio Source Separation Algorithm to Remix Music for Cochlear Implant Users.](https://www.frontiersin.org/articles/10.3389/fnins.2020.00434/full)** Frontiers in Neuroscience.
 14, 434. doi: 110.3389/fnins.2020.00434.
 Epub 2020 May 14.

+- W. Nogueira, A.  Nagathi, R. Martin.
+"Making Music More Accessible for Cochlear Implant Listeners: Recent Developments," in IEEE Signal Processing Magazine, vol. 36, no. 1, pp. 115-127, Jan.
+2019, doi: 10.1109/MSP.2018.2874059.

+- T. Gajęcki, W. Nogueira.
+Deep learning models to remix music for cochlear implant users.
+The Journal of the Acoustical Society of America, 143(6), 3602-3615.
+June 2018.

+- J. Pons, J. Janer, T. Rode, W. Nogueira. .
+Remixing music using source separation algorithms to improve the musical experience of cochlear implant users.
+The Journal of the Acoustical Society of America, 140(6), 4338-4349.
+December 2016.

 ### Contact: